Old Canadian Train Stations

 This picture was submitted by Bob Eley

-CPR Station at Nakusp BC and yard Taken in 1935 by
+CPR Station at Nakusp BC and yard taken in 1935 by

 Bob's father who worked on the Minto seen to the left